shirgan/dumbDiscordBot/README.md

 *	The dumb discord bot shall incorporate configuration and error checking on startup
 *	The dumb discord bot shall be a good bot
 *	The dumb discord bot may pick images and sounds at random to play or post
+    * The dumb discord bot shall post images and messages upon voice channel departure
+        * Random, somewhat relevant images shall be posted 25% of the time
 *	When the dumb discord bot reads the command !rando, it shall randomly select a sound to play
 *	When the dumb discord bot reads the command !stop, it shall stop all currently playing sounds
 *	When the dumb discord bot reads the command !alarm <24 hour time>, it shall set an alarm for the specified time